Last Updated on 12 July 2024 by Stu Edwards

 There is a variety of options we can leverage when choosing what pages to target, and we’ve listed the 4 options below.

-1. Specific web pages
+1. Target specific web pages

 Target exact URLs or create rules based on a page title, URL content or category.